Emily McKeown

 Specialist Support Coordinator

-Brandon has a passion for working with youth and participants with physical, intellectual, and psychological disability.
-His previous experience as a disability support worker and in crisis out-of-home carer for young people has given him a greater understanding of the needs of individual participants and how to implement a holistic approach to participants' care.
-Brandon's previous roles have given him hands-on experience working day-to-day with participants.
+Brandon is passionate about working with youth and participants with physical, intellectual, and psychological disabilities.
+His previous experience as a disability support worker and a crisis out-of-home carer for young people has given him a deep understanding of the unique needs of individual participants and how to implement a holistic approach to their care.
+These roles have provided Brandon with hands-on experience working directly with participants on a day-to-day basis.

-Brandon has completed a Certificate IV in Child, Youth and Family Intervention as well as some units relating to counselling and disability services.
-He has undertaken therapeutic crisis intervention training and has worked under the trauma informed care and person-centered care principles.
+Brandon has completed a Certificate IV in Child, Youth, and Family Intervention, along with additional units in counselling and disability services.
+He has also undertaken therapeutic crisis intervention training and has worked under the principles of trauma-informed care and person-centred care.

-Brandon believes in an individualised approach for each participant.
-He strives to assist his participants to have autonomy when it comes to their care by providing informed choices.
-Brandon chose to become a Support Coordinator so that he could play a greater role in helping participants navigate the NDIS and get the support and are that they need.
+Brandon believes in an individualized approach for each participant and strives to empower them to maintain autonomy over their care by providing informed choices.
+He chose to become a Support Coordinator to play a greater role in helping participants navigate the NDIS and access the support and care they need.

 Melissa Panetta